 The bill amends several sections of the Code of Alabama 1975 to replace the "International Symbol of Access" with the "Dynamic Accessibility Symbol" on distinctive license plates issued to individuals with disabilities.
 This change is reflected in Sections 32-6-157, 32-6-231, 32-6-231.1, 32-6-231.2, and 40-12-300, where the term "International Symbol of Access" is deleted and replaced with "Dynamic Accessibility Symbol."
-Additionally, the language has been updated to refer to "individuals with disabilities" instead of "handicapped persons" or "persons with disabilities."
-The bill outlines the process for obtaining special access or disability access license plates and placards, including requirements for medical proof of disability and the issuance of temporary placards for those with temporary disabilities.
+Additionally, the language has been updated to refer to "individuals with disabilities" instead of "handicapped persons."
+The bill also outlines the process for obtaining special access or disability access license plates and placards, requiring medical proof of disability and ensuring compliance with federal regulations.

 Engrossed: 32-6-157, 32-6-231, 32-6-231, 32-6-231, 40-12-300